hwedwards/ASClinic/docs/software/workflow_gpio_single_pin.rst

 .. note::
+  **GPIOD Library:**
   `This website <https://libgpiod-dlang.dpldocs.info/gpiod.html>`_ provides a comprehensive list of all the function offered by the :code:`gpiod` library for monitoring a GPIO pin.

 .. note::
+  **Adding parameters to nodes in the launch file:**
-  The line number to monitor is specified as a parameter in the launch file.
+  The line number to monitor is specified using a :code:`<param/>` parameter tag in the launch file.
   Hence, to change the line number being monitored, you simply need to change the line number parameter in the launch file and re-launch the node.

   * This has the benefit that you can change the line number without needing to recompile the code.
-  * This has the disadvantage that you cannot specify the line number parameter when using :code:`rosrun`.
+  * This has the disadvantage that you cannot specify the line number parameter when using the :code:`rosrun` command to start the node.
+  * Be careful that two separate nodes cannot access the same GPIO line because the first nodes that runs and open are particular line blocks all other process from accessing that line.

 .. note::
+  **Compilation flag for nodes using GPIOD:**
   When you copy either template C++ file, you will need to add it to the :code:`CMakeLists.txt` file in the repository at the relative file path:

   .. code-block:: bash